harness/ff-ios-client-sdk/README.md

-# ff-ios-client-sdk overview
+# iOS SDK For Harness Feature Flags

 [![SwiftPM compatible](https://img.shields.io/badge/SwiftPM-compatible-4BC51D.svg?style=flat)](https://swift.org/package-manager/)
 [![CocoaPods compatible](https://img.shields.io/badge/CocoaPods-compatible-4BC51D.svg?style=flat)](https://github.com/CocoaPods/CocoaPods)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 ---
-[Harness](https://www.harness.io/) is a feature management platform that helps teams to build better software and to test features quicker.
-&nbsp;
-# _Installing the `ff-ios-client-sdk`_
-Installing ff-ios-client-sdk is possible with `Swift Package Manager (SPM), CocoaPods and Carthage`

-&nbsp;
+Use this README to get started with our Feature Flags (FF) SDK for iOS.
+This guide outlines the basics of getting started with the SDK and provides a full code sample for your to try out.

+This sample doesn't include configuration options, for in depth steps and configuring the SDK, for example, disabling streaming or using our Relay Proxy, see the [iOS SDK Reference](https://ngdocs.harness.io/article/6qt2v8g92m-ios-sdk-reference).

+For a sample FF iOS SDK project, see [our test iOS project](https://github.com/drone/ff-ios-client-sample).

+## Requirements
+To use this SD, make sure you've:
+- Installed XCode to use the Swift Package Manager (SPM), CocoaPods, or Carthage

+To follow along with our test code sample, make sure you’ve:
+- [Created a Feature Flag](https://ngdocs.harness.io/article/1j7pdkqh7j-create-a-feature-flag) on the Harness Platform called `harnessappdemodarkmode`
+- Created a [server/client SDK key](https://ngdocs.harness.io/article/1j7pdkqh7j-create-a-feature-flag#step_3_create_an_sdk_key) and made a copy of it

+## Installing the SDK
+There are multiple methods to installing the iOS SDK:
 ## <u>_Swift Package Manager (SPM)_</u>
 The [Swift Package Manager](https://swift.org/package-manager/) is a dependency manager integrated into the `swift` compiler and `Xcode`.

-To integrate `ff-ios-client-sdk` into an Xcode project, go to the project editor, and select `Swift Packages`.
-From here hit the `+` button and follow the prompts using  `https://github.com/harness/ff-ios-client-sdk.git` as the URL.
+To integrate `ff-ios-client-sdk` into an Xcode project, go to the `File` drop down, and select `Add Packages`.
+From here, search the url `https://github.com/harness/ff-ios-client-sdk.git` in the search bar and click the `Add Package` button.

+OR

-To include `ff-ios-client-sdk` in a Swift package, simply add it to the dependencies section of your `Package.swift` file.
-And add the product `ff-ios-client-sdk` as a dependency for your targets.
+You can also add the `ff-ios-client-sdk` dependency locally by dragging the SDK folder into the root directory of the project and simply add it to the dependencies section of your `Package.swift` file.

 ```Swift
 dependencies: [